hoangbap010595/remitano-funny-movies/README.md

 ./backend-start-docker.sh
 ```

-Now open up [localhost:3000](http://localhost:3000) to verify that your nest server is running.
+Now open up [localhost:3000](http://localhost:3000) to verify that your backend server is running.

 When you run your Backend application in a Docker container update your [.env](.env) file